(page created 26 September 2018, last revised 16 Mar 2019)

 CASE HISTORY ONE - FIRST PCN

-Scrap Mersey Tolls members have had a few attempts at contesting the tolls through the Penalty process.
+Some Scrap Mersey Tolls members have crossed without paying a toll for the purpose of contesting the tolls through the Penalty process.
 This describes what happened when John McGoldrick crossed in late April and did not pay.

 25 April 2018 crossed Mersey Gateway for Open meeting of Scrap Mersey tolls at Millbrow club in Widnes.
 Did not pay.